dev-anasmohammed/CoreXPermission/README.md

 | 09 | RecordingAudio                   | android.permission.RECORD_AUDIO                         |

 ## Predefined Permission Categories

+Category is a group of permission under one topic used to fasten the process of requesting permissions.

 | #  | Category     | SubCategory          | Permissions                                                                                                                                    |
 |----|--------------|----------------------|------------------------------------------------------------------------------------------------------------------------------------------------|